With 53 draft picks, SEC leads nation for 11th straight year | FOX Sports

 While Michigan coach Jim Harbaugh and his current team wrapped up their trip to Italy, the Wolverines set a school record with 11 players drafted.
 Nine came in the first four rounds, another program record.

-Miami led the ACC’s charge on Saturday, when six of its eight players went.
+Miami led the ACC’s charge on Saturday, when eight of its nine players went.
 National champion Clemson finished with six draftees.

 Utah, which had four offensive linemen drafted, led the Pac-12 with eight picks.